yscheng33/LTR-Wiener/docs/LTR_diff.md

 We provide the “LTR_diff” function to help users create the input file required by the “LTR_Wiener” function.
 The “LTR_diff” function includes three arguments as listed below.
-1. file: Specifies the input longitudinal data set, which shouldbe provided as a .csv file.
+1. file: Specifies the input longitudinal data set, which should be provided as a .csv file.
    The dataset must contain at least columns “ID” (unique identification number for each participant), ”TIME” (number of unit time since baseline exam), ”EVENT” (outcome indicator of an event, the censoring variable should be coded as 1 for observed failure and 0 for right censoring) and
    ”EVENTTIME” (number of unit time from baseline exam to first event during the followup or number of unit time from baseline to